jamiegonzalez/idk/Troubleshooting-and-Frequently-Asked-Questions.md

 The Matlab path may include a set of routines that are used to take the place of the Matlab Signal Processing Toolbox.
 To avoid this problem, update the Matlab path by selecting `File > Set Path` from the Matlab command window.
 Delete any paths with external/fieldtrip in them and save.

 ## General Weird Problems
+#### The example datasets don't download successfully.
+It may be that Box.com is blocked from some countries.
+Try alternative example datasets, like https://osf.io/574vp/download

 #### Things that worked before aren't working now.
 Or most things work, but a few things generate error messages.
 How can I fix this?

 One likely explanation is that you haven't installed things properly or do not have the path set correctly.
 You may want to reinstall EEGLAB and ERPLAB.